Prasannaram2k4/chart-session-tracker-bot/README.md

-# Chart Session Tracker Bot 📈
+# Market Pulse Bot 📈

 A Discord bot to help traders share their current market analysis status live in a server.